SHC-ASTRA/rover-Autonomy/README.md

    - (Target Latitude, Target Longitude)
 3. GO and search around point for objects
    - (Target Latitude, Target Longitude)
+4. DEBUG 1
-4. Same as 1, but without looping, for test
+   - Same as 1, but without looping, for test
    - (Target Latitude, Target Longitude)
+5. DEBUG 2
-5. Drives forward a small amount
+   - Drives forward a small amount
    - Does nothing
+6. DEBUG 3
-6. Search Pattern
+   - Search Pattern
-   - Does nothing
-7. ARUCO Test
+7. DEBUG 4
-   - Does nothing
+   - Aruco Testing
+8. DEBUG 5
-8. Object Detection
+   - Object Detection Testing
-   - Does nothing
+   - Does nothing currently
+9. DEBUG 6
+   - Does nothing, empty
+10. INTERNAL 1
+   - When Aruco is detected by aruco detection node, it sends this goal.
+11. INTERNAL 2
+   - When object is detected by obj detect node, it sends this goal.

-# Common Problems
+# Common Problems/Troubleshooting

+## Open CV exception
+If you get the error "install libgtk2.0-dev and pkg-config" when using Aruco detection, do the following from the home directory, assuming you followed above instructions for downloading OpenCV.
+Otherwise, instead of going to build directory, go to wherever you installed OpenCV.

+'''
+sudo apt install libgtk2.0-dev pkg-config cd build mkdir Release cd Release cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D WITH_TBB=ON -D BUILD_NEW_PYTHON_SUPPORT=ON -D WITH_V4L=ON -D INSTALL_C_EXAMPLES=ON -D INSTALL_PYTHON_EXAMPLES=ON -D BUILD_EXAMPLES=ON -D WITH_QT=ON -D WITH_GTK=ON -D WITH_OPENGL=ON ..
+cd ..
+make
+sudo make install
+'''

+# Major To-Do

 # Author